Mississippi Road Trip: 7 Fascinating Places to Visit in the Magnolia State

 How long to stay in Clarksdale, Mississippi

 If you’re into blues music, you need to plan to stay in Clarksdale for at least two to three nights.
 This will give you a chance to check out all the different clubs.
-Make sure to time your trip around the middle of the week to the weekend to catch the best shows (the clubs are usually closed Monday and Tuesday nights).
+Make sure to time your trip around the middle of the week or the weekend to catch the best shows (the clubs are usually closed Monday and Tuesday nights).

 Where to eat in Clarksdale

-• Hick’s BBQ and Tamales | As the name says, this place serves up BBQ and tamales
+- Hick’s BBQ and Tamales | As the name says, this place serves up great BBQ and tamales

 Where to stay in Clarksdale

-• The Shack Up Inn | For something really unique, book a few nights at the Shack Up Inn.
-Located on an old plantation, you can stay in refurbished grain bins or shotgun shacks.
-The whole place has a casual, homely vibe.
-We stayed here and loved it.
-For our first two nights we stayed in Grain Bin C, which had a small kitchenette, two bedrooms, separate lounge room and bathroom.
-On our last night we moved to the Robert Clay shack, which was larger and had a full kitchen.
 You don’t have to go far to hear music, as blues music is played here many nights throughout the week.
 There’s no food served here but you can order delivery from a few places in town.
 It’s dog friendly.
 Check availability and book online | Read reviews

-• The Clark House Inn | This is a beautiful old homestead that’s been in the one family for generations.
+The Clark House Inn is a beautiful old homestead that’s been in the one family for generations.
 In fact, my friend’s husband is a Clark!
 The house is set on two acres and each of the 8 rooms have a private bathroom.
 This is the ideal accommodation for those seeking a B&B stay while in Clarksdale.
 Check availability and book online | Read reviews

-• The Lofts at the Five & Dime | For something more modern, these stylish lofts have kitchens and laundries.
+For something more modern, the stylish Lofts at the Five & Dime have kitchens and laundries.
 The building that the 6 lofts are located in is listed on the National Register of Historic Places.
-Check availability and read reviews
+Check availability

-4. Cleveland, MS
+Stop 4: Cleveland, MS

 Mississippi is the home state of a ridiculous number of musicians.
 Britney Spears, Brandy, Diplo, Nate Dogg and LeAnn Rimes all hail from the Magnolia State, along with musical greats B.B.
 King, Sam Cooke, John Lee Hooker and Howlin’ Wolf.